FloSchuberth/cSEM/README.md

 `cSEM` offers two ways for resampling:

-1. Setting `.resample_method` in `csem()` to `"jackknife"` or `"bootstrap"` and subsequently using postestimation functions `summarize()` or `infer()`.
+1. Setting `.resample_method` in `csem()` to `"jackknife"` or `"bootstrap"` and subsequently using post-estimation functions `summarize()` or `infer()`.
-2. The same result is achieved by passing a `cSEMResults` object to `resamplecSEMResults()` and subsequently using postestimation functions `summarize()` or `infer()`.
+2. The same result is achieved by passing a `cSEMResults` object to `resamplecSEMResults()` and subsequently using post-estimation functions `summarize()` or `infer()`.

 ``` r